 Here’s what I recommend:

 - Start with how you feel.
-Do you have “overflow” to put toward your goals?
+Do you have “overflow” (i.e. energy and time) to put toward your goals?
 If you are feeling burned out or too exhausted, I’d start there first.
 What can you eliminate to make your life more manageable?
 How can you add joy to your daily life?

-- Read about the rest of the mindset shifts and decide which you want to focus on in the coming year.
+- Read about the mindset shifts that can help you achieve your goals and decide which you want to focus on in the coming year.

 - Start with step 1 and reflect on what’s working and what isn’t working in your life.
-You fill out the form below to receive a free reflection worksheet.
+Fill out the form below to receive a free reflection worksheet.

-- Join my 10 Days to Get Off Autopilot Challenge that will be running from January 3rd to 13th.
-The challenge will focus on building the right mindset to achieve our goals.
+- Join my 10 Day Intentional Living Challenge.
+The challenge will focus on building the right mindset to achieve your goals.
 It’ll also take you through step 1 and part of step 2 of this process.
-Not only will you determine the shifts you want to make, but you’ll also be held accountable in the context of a community to start taking action immediately.
+Not only will you determine the shifts you want to make, but you’ll also be held accountable to start taking action immediately.

-In 2021, I hope that we can all gain a clearer vision of who we are and what we want in life.
-I also hope that you can build a community that will help you dream bigger and help you get unstuck when you face challenges.
+In 2022, I hope you will gain a clearer vision of who you are and what you really want your life to look like.
+I also hope that you can build a community that will help you dream big and get unstuck when you face challenges.